 How to Reduce Risk in Agriculture

-Risk Management Plan Create a farm risk management plan filled with seasonal reminders to review your farm and ranch insurance policies, look at diversifying your operation and reevaluate the technology you use to take inventory of what’s working and consider potential changes to alter what’s not.
+Risk Management Plan: To manage what you can’t control, create a farm risk management plan filled with seasonal reminders to review your farm and ranch insurance policies, look at diversifying your operation and reevaluate the technology you use.
+This will help you take inventory of what’s working and consider potential changes to alter what’s not.
+Schedule regular reminders on your calendar to look at the plan and make adjustments as needed.

-Risk Management Plan For farmers, risk management should include meeting with a financial advisor to help you make the right choices about funding the next year of your ag business.
+Risk Management Plan: Make sure you’ve got great advice in your corner.
+For farmers, risk management should include meeting with a financial advisor to help you make the right choices about funding the next year of your ag business.

-Risk Management Plan Keeping an eye on the news and being aware of current legal discussions and decisions is the best way to be prepared for any new or changing policies that may pose a risk or asset to your operation.
+Risk Management Plan: Stay informed!
+Keep an eye on the news and be aware of current legal discussions and decisions.
+When you know what’s coming, you can adjust and plan accordingly rather than being blindsided.
+Knowledge is the best way to be prepared for any new or changing policies that may pose a risk or asset to your operation.

 4. Personal Life Events

 Personal events you may encounter in life may have an impact on your business.
-This can range from an unexpected death, a divorce or an injury on the job.
+An unexpected death, divorce, injury or other hardship can shift your life circumstances and make things more difficult than you expected.

-Risk Management Plan Creating a risk management plan also includes the people involved in the operation — this can be done by reviewing your insurance coverage for your staff and having any legal agreements updated when needed.
+Risk Management Plan: Your risk management plan is your best ally.
+Creating a risk management plan also includes the people involved in the operation.
+This can be done by reviewing your insurance coverage for your staff and having any legal agreements updated when needed.
+Make sure you’re ready to handle whatever life might throw your way.

 Protect Yourself